Translate

 Red Kites, White Tailed Eagles we visit Mecklenburg-Western Pomerania

-Lübeck is minutes from the former Eastern Germany, today of course there is no border just a roadside information board marking this former Historic crossing point into the GDR.
+Lübeck is minutes from former Eastern Germany; today, there is no border, just a roadside information board marking this former Historic crossing point into the GDR.
 We headed for Rostock in the state of Mecklenburg-Western Pomerania.
-Following as close to the Baltic coast as possible we followed what is now Germany’s longest coast line at 354km, Lübeck to Usedom on the Polish border.
+Following as close to the Baltic coast as possible, we followed what is now Germany’s longest coastline at 354km, Lübeck to Usedom on the Polish border.

-At Rügen we look out across the water to the car free Island of Hiddensee and pass through Binz, Rügen’s holiday capital.
-Lined with prettily painted period villas, of the German high society, shaded verandas and avenues of trees for summer shade.
+At Rügen we look out across the water to the car-free Island of Hiddensee and pass through Binz, Rügen’s holiday capital.
+It is lined with prettily painted period villas of the German high society, shaded verandas, and avenues of trees for summer shade.

-We stopped at a small harbour, close to the community of Saal.
-This is the view we had over the
+We stopped at a small harbour close to the community of Saal.
+This is the view we had of the

-Wood anemones are now flowering in the Beech woodlands, Spring at last!
+Wood anemones are now flowering in the Beech woodlands, and spring is at last!

-Out walking we caught sight of a male Redstart, returning from a Winter in Africa.
+Out walking, we saw a male Redstart returning from a Winter in Africa.

 What a journey he has made to be in Mecklenburg!

-On the second pass the Red Kite had won the tussle and taken the Frog, it can be seen disintegrating!
+On the second pass, the Red Kite won the tussle and took the Frog; it can be seen disintegrating!

 Supper on the wing.

-A fitting end to our journey through Germany, as the sunset reflects the colours found in the German national Flag.
+It was a fitting end to our journey through Germany, as the sunset reflected the colours of the German national Flag.

 Flag of Germany (state).svg

-Time has stood still for years here, avenues of beautiful specimen trees still line many roads, some still cobbled, but all is changing fast.
+Time has stood still for years here; avenues of beautiful specimen trees still line many roads, some still cobbled, but everything changes fast.

-“When the end of the World comes, I shall go to Mecklenburg because there everything happens a hundred years later.”
+“When the end of the world comes, I shall go to Mecklenburg because everything happens a hundred years later.”

-For us it is time to hit that road, heading for home with great memories.
+For us, it is time to hit that road and head home with great memories.

 No comments: